BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Droplet_based_Protocols/README.md

 #### Processing the files

 The output files from Kallisto bus (matrix.ec, output.bus, run_info.json and transcripts.txt), are processed using the `bustools` software to go from the BUS file to a gene-UMI count matrix.
-The procedue is done in the following way:
+The procedue is done following the bustools recommendation, this means:

 * Correcting the barcodes that are within one hamming distance of the barcodes using the whitelist from 10X platform.
 * Sort the busfile by organizing the file by: barcode, UMI, set, and multiplicity.